 YPLC Parsons Conference finalist - Minal Patel

-Whilst working as a doctoral student, she has volunteered as the Treasurer and Secretary of the Surrey Materials Student Forum and is currently the Vice-Chair of the IET London Young Professional Network.
+While working as a doctoral student, she has volunteered as the Treasurer and Secretary of the Surrey Materials Student Forum and is currently the Vice-Chair of the Institution of Engineering and Technology's London Young Professional Network.
 She regularly takes part in outreach events and mentoring, including being an exhibitor at New Scientist Live and Royal Society Summer Exhibitions.
-She is also a member of the Mayor's London Scientist scheme, mentoring student led projects to help them attain the Bronze Crest Award.
-She has also organized a conference for postgraduate students.
+She is also a member of the Mayor's London Scientist scheme, mentoring student-led projects to help them attain the Bronze Crest Award.
+She has also organised a conference for postgraduate students.
 Outside of STEM, Minal is multi-lingual and is currently learning Arabic.
 Her other hobbies include yoga, running, dancing and cooking.

 Micro-mechanical testing of aged thermal barrier coatings

-There is a continual drive to operate engines and power plants in harsher conditions, such as higher temperatures, with more aggressive fuels, more thermal cycling etc., to improve efficiency and to underpin the increased use of renewables.
+There is a continual drive to operate engines and power plants in harsher conditions, such as higher temperatures, with more aggressive fuels, more thermal cycling, etc, to improve efficiency and to underpin the increased use of renewables.
 The aerospace and energy industries need to be able to develop their materials to perform in these increasingly severe operating environments.
-The development of coatings for protection against corrosion, oxidation, and thermal protection has facilitated their increased use on turbine components.
-These high temperature coatings have complex microstructures that are highly dependent on the manufacturing process, making their lifetime difficult to predict and therefore reduces reliability in their application and maintainability.
+The development of coatings for protection against corrosion and oxidation, as well as thermal protection, has facilitated their increased use on turbine components.
+These high-temperature coatings have complex microstructures that are highly dependent on the manufacturing process, making their lifetime difficult to predict and therefore reducing reliability in their application and maintainability.
 During the service of a thermal barrier coating (TBCs), a thermally grown oxide (TGO) layer develops between the bond coat and the top coat.
 Typically, failure and cracking occur close to this TGO layer.
-It is useful to examine these cracks using conventional microscopy techniques, however this does not provide a fully representative understanding of the crack morphology and path in the sample.
+It is useful to examine these cracks using conventional microscopy techniques, however, this does not provide a fully representative understanding of the crack morphology and path in the sample.

-Focused ion beam (FIB) tomography can be used to characterise the crack properties in three dimensions, and micromechanical testing, such as hot nanoindentation, micro-pillar compression tests and micro-cantilever tests, can be performed to understand how the degradation in the localised mechanical properties and changes in chemistry near and through the crack govern its path.
+Focused ion beam (FIB) tomography can be used to characterise the crack properties in three dimensions.
+Furthermore, micromechanical testing, such as hot nano-indentation, micro-pillar compression tests and micro-cantilever tests, can be performed to understand how the degradation in the localised mechanical properties and changes in chemistry near and through the crack govern its path.